Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 Qualifying for the Continuous Enrollment Fee

 If a student has completed all requirements for a degree except the filing and/or approval of the Capstone project, the student may be eligible to pay a Continuous Enrollment Fee during the following semester(s) instead of registering at the full semester fee rate.
-This exception may apply to no more than the semester immediately following the semester during which the student was enrolled in the Capstone course.

 Four conditions must be satisfied for the student to be eligible for this fee: